replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 1. Run the following command to configure the Velero namespace and storage destination in the application.
 For more information about required storage destination flags, see [`velero`](/reference/kots-cli-velero-index).

+    **Online Command:**

     ```
     kubectl kots velero configure-nfs --namespace NAME --nfs-path PATH --nfs-server HOST
     ```

+    **Air Gap Command:**

+      ```bash
+      kubectl kots velero configure-nfs \
+        --nfs-server HOST \
+        --nfs-path PATH \
+        --namespace NAMESPACE \
+        --kotsadm-registry private.registry.host \
+        --kotsadm-namespace application-name \
+        --registry-username ro-username \
+        --registry-password ro-password

+      ```
     Replace:

     - NAME with the name of the namespace where the admin console is installed and running
     - PATH with the path that is exported by the NFS server
     - HOST with the hostname or IP address of the NFS server
+    - NAMESPACE with the name of the admin console namespace

-    You will get a message that the file system configuration for the admin console is successful, but that no Velero installation has been detected.
+    You get a message that the file system configuration for the admin console is successful, but that no Velero installation has been detected.
 Credentials and instructions are displayed for installing Velero.

 1. Copy the credentials to a notepad.
 Then run the following commands on the cluster to make the credentials available: